fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 **NB:**

-- you can use the person's name as the value of the <i>key</i> property
+- you can use the person's name as value of the <i>key</i> property
 - remember to prevent the default action of submitting HTML forms!

 <h4>2.7: The Phonebook Step2</h4>